DEEZZU/Hermione-Pochette/GitHubSession.md

 ##### Basic History :

 Linus Torvalds developed the GIT : the HEART of GitHub Website .
-While developing the Linux Project , needed a version controller for managing the project well!
+While developing the Linux Project ,version controller was required for managing the project well!

 ##### Why GitHub ?